 The Credit Card Accountability, Responsibility, and Disclosure Act is better known as the Credit CARD Act.The law's main purpose is to prevent certain business practices in the credit card industry that were considered unfair or even deceptive to consumers.
 The act was signed into law in May 2009 and took effect in phases.

 A credit card balance is the total amount of money owed on a credit card account.Whenever a purchase is made, the balance increases.
-Conversely, whenever a payment is made, the balance decreases...
-See More.